-The Greek physician Paul of Aegina was among the first to discuss surgical treatments for nail conditions in the 7th century, but humans have been forced to live with annoying pain long before.
-To understand how ingrown nails come to be, we first need to discuss, however, how nails are formed and what causes them to grow and pop from under your skin.
+The Greek physician Paul of Aegina was among the first to discuss surgical treatments for nail conditions in the 7th century, but humans have been living in anguish with this nuisance long before this time.
+To understand how ingrown nails form, it’s helpful to first examine the anatomy of a toenail first.

-Basically, nails are nothing but dead skin cells coated with a hardening protein called keratin that stick out from the half-moon-shaped “lunula” at the base of the nail toward the fingertip.
-On average, fingernails grow by 0.1 to 0.2 millimeters per day, but it’s no smooth sailing.
-Keeping the nail in place are adhesive molecules behave like ratchets: They grab onto the nail above them, and as the nail slides forward during growth, they tilt and stretch, trying to hang on, until eventually the bond breaks.
-Once this happens, the molecules just attach themselves to another piece of nails.
+On average, fingernails grow by 0.1 to 0.2 millimeters per day.
+Keeping the nail plate in place are adhesive molecules that behave like ratchets, which grab onto the nail above them.
+As the nail plate slides forward during growth, it tilts and stretches, trying to hang onto the tissue unearth until eventually the bond breaks.
+Once this happens, the molecules just attach themselves to another piece of nail.

-“We have discovered that three well-known conditions– ingrown nails, pincer nails, and spoon-shaped nails — are essentially three faces of the same coin,” says Cyril Rauch, lead author on the new paper.
-“They are related by the physics.”
+“We have discovered that three well-known conditions– ingrown nails, pincer nails, and spoon-shaped nails — are essentially three faces of the same coin,” says Cyril Rauch, lead author of the study.
+“They are related by physics.”

-Ingrown toenails happen when the nail extends into the flesh alongside the nail.
+According to Rauch and colleagues, ingrown toenails happen when the nail extends into the adjacent flesh alongside the toenail.
+When the nail grows too quickly or too slowly, residual stress across the entire nail can occur, which changes its shape over time.
 Kids, teenagers, and pregnant women are among the most vulnerable because raging hormones are causing the nail’s growth to outpace adhesion, according to the University of Nottingham model.
-Pincers result from the opposite problem.
+Pincers are caused by the opposite problem.
 In this condition, the sides of the nail curve down and towards each other, forming a “C” shape.
 Rauch’s model suggests that in this condition, adhesion overpowers growth, which may explain why pincers are more commonly found in the elderly, whose growth is slower.

-“Imagine you can flatten your nail out on your desk,” says Rauch.
+“Imagine you can flatten your nail out on your desk,” the researcher said.
 “The curved bits should follow a parabola shape.”

 If you’re having an ingrown toenail (the most common sort), here’s what you can do:

-Don’t wear socks or shoes, at least when you’re at home.
+- Don’t wear socks or shoes when you’re at home.

-Rauch is actually a veterinarian and is currently adapting the model for animals, where nail health is a big problem and can cause serious financial deficits.
+Rauch is actually a veterinarian and is currently adapting the model for animals, where nail health is a serious problem and can cause farmers a lot of financial hardship.

 “When animals develop hoof problems, it costs a lot of money,” says Rauch.
 It turns out the horse hoof is actually pretty similar to the human nail.
 “The main difference, of course, is that the horse walks on its nail and the human doesn’t, so we need to add that new stress to the model.”